GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

 We have built a [demo in CodePen](https://codepen.io/web-dot-dev/pen/yLqOaEP).
 View it in [debug mode](https://cdpn.io/pen/debug/yLqOaEP) to proceed with the next tests.
-This is important, as it removes the `<iframe>` which surrounds the demo webpage, which may interfere with some testing tools.
+This is important, as it removes the `<iframe>` which surrounds the demo web page, which may interfere with some testing tools.
 Learn more about [CodePen's debug mode](https://blog.codepen.io/documentation/debug-view/#getting-to-debug-view-3).

 ### Step 3